Configure connection for failed rows

 -

-Verify your connection shows Query Enabled status
+Verify your connection shows Query Enabled status.

 If the status shows Query Disabled, review your configuration to confirm:

-- BYOC credentials are properly saved
+- BYOC credentials are saved.

-- Credentials have the necessary permissions
+- Credentials have the required permissions.

 -